PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Related Work

-Unlike existing DyNVS datasets, our {\dataset} dataset offers scenes with multi-body interactions involving diverse physical materials, as detailed in Table~\ref{tab:comparison_dnvs_dataset}.
-While some datasets~\cite{li2022neural, pumarola2021d, gao2022monocular} include limited scenes with physical phenomena, these are typically few in number, not generated using accurate physics solvers, and lack complex multi-object interactions.
-In this context, {\dataset} occupies a unique position and holds strong potential to spur advancements in physics-aware dynamic scene modeling and reasoning.
+Unlike existing DyNVS datasets, {\dataset} provides scenes featuring multi-body interactions across diverse physical materials, as shown in Table~\ref{tab:comparison_dnvs_dataset}.
+Although some datasets~\cite{li2022neural, pumarola2021d, gao2022monocular, gao2025fluidnexus, jiang2025phystwin} include scenes with physical phenomena, they are limited in scale, lack accurate physics simulation, or do not capture complex multi-object interactions.
+In this regard, {\dataset} occupies a unique position with strong potential to advance physics-aware dynamic scene modeling.